-Sessions are currently scheduled on Saturdays, approximately twice a month.
+Sessions are currently scheduled on Sunday, approximately twice a month.
 More sessions may be offered, as demand dictates.
-Sessions typically start mid-morning up to 12:30 PM, and are expected to take approximately 2 hours – but may run longer if needed (the boats are booked for 3 hours).
+Sessions typically run from 10 am – 11:15am, and are expected to take approximately 2 hours – but may run longer if needed (the boats are booked for 3 hours).

 Note that any session may be cancelled if there are not enough participants signed up.
 In that case, anyone who has signed up will be notified, and can sign up for a later session.

 If you sign up for a session, but later find you cannot attend, please contact the Program Coordinator as soon as you know, so the spot can go to someone else.

 - Practice Slot time frame – (90 minutes from when the boat leaves the shed)